felipetovarhenao/bell-tutorials/public/markdown/18_funcvalues.md

 print($datatype) ## Outputs: function
 ```

-Here, `print` is being used twice, each in a different way.
-In the first line, we pass `print` as an argument to the `is` function—note that we're not calling `print`, but rather passing the function itself.
+Here, `print` is being used twice, each time in a different way.
+The first time, we pass `print` as an argument (or value) to the `is` function—note that we're not calling `print` yet, but rather passing the function itself.
 In the second line, we are actually calling `print` and passing it the output of `is` as an argument.

 To further explore this concept, we need to discuss the concept of _anonymous functions_.